Aboudjem/ERC-3643/README.md

 ## Introduction

 Welcome to the **Raptor Version of ERC-3643** 🦖!
-This project is a respectful nod to the [**T-Rex (ERC-3643) standard**](https://github.com/TokenySolutions/T-REX/), developed by @TokenySolutions.
+This project is a respectful nod to the [**T-Rex (ERC-3643) standard**](https://github.com/TokenySolutions/T-REX/), developed by [@TokenySolutions](https://github.com/TokenySolutions).

-I had the privilege of contributing to the original ERC-3643 standard.
+I had the privilege of contributing to the original ERC-3643.
 Inspired by that work, I've created a simpler version.
-This isn't about competition with T-Rex, it's about sharing knowledge and making it easier for everyone to understand this great piece of technology.
+This isn't about competition with T-Rex, it's about sharing knowledge and making it easier for everyone to understand this great piece of technology. 🧩

+It's my personal take on the ERC-3643 (T-Rex) and it's _made for learning purposes_.

-This ERC-3643-Raptor project is **not audited** and **not meant for production use**.
-It's my personal take on the T-Rex standard and it's made for learning purposes.
-If you want to implement the ERC-3643 in a real-world scenario, I strongly recommend getting in touch with [@TokenySolutions](https://github.com/TokenySolutions/T-REX).
+>⚠️ 🛑 This ERC-3643-Raptor project is **not audited** and **not meant for production use**. **If you want to implement ERC-3643 in real-world, I strongly recommend getting in touch with [@TokenySolutions](https://github.com/TokenySolutions).**

 <p align="center">
 <img alt="T-Rex Raptor" src="./docs/img/raptor-philo.png" height=350px>